NeuroDesk/neurodesk.github.io/content/en/docs/Support/FAQ.md

 Yes, our project aims to run on the hardware you have access to.
 However, without docker support you cannot use our desktop interface [NeuroDesktop](/docs/getting-started/neurodesktop) but you can still use the command line interface [NeuroCommand on HPC](https://www.neurodesk.org/docs/getting-started/neurocommand).
 This works well for batch processing on HPCs once you developed your pipeline in our desktop interface.
 If your HPC provides a desktop interface you can use all our graphical applications without any issues and the GUIs even work via SSH x-forwarding - it's not the most performant experience, but it works well enough.

 ## Is there reduced performance when using containers?
-If you are running containers on Linux there is no performance penalty - on an HPC with a Lustre filesystem it can even be faster to run our containers than running natively on the filesystem (because meta data operations are shifted to the compute node - more information can be found here: Rioux, Pierre, Gregory Kiar, Alexandre Hutton, Alan C. Evans, and Shawn T. Brown.
+If you are running containers on Linux there is no performance penalty - on an HPC with a Lustre filesystem it can even be faster to run our containers than running natively on the filesystem (because meta data operations are shifted to the compute node - more information can be found here:

+Rioux, Pierre, Gregory Kiar, Alexandre Hutton, Alan C. Evans, and Shawn T. Brown.
 ‘Deploying Large Fixed File Datasets with SquashFS and Singularity’.
 ArXiv:2002.06129 [Cs], 14 February 2020. https://arxiv.org/abs/2002.06129 ).

 However, running Neurodesktop on Windows and Mac will have a performance penalty, because Linux runs in a Hypervisor on these systems.

-## How can I see how much resources Neurodesk containers need?
+## How can I see how many compute resources Neurodesk containers need?
 In Linux the containers run as normal processes and you can use htop and top to inspect the resource footprint.
-For Windows and Mac the information is not readily available and we wrote some information here: [Troubleshooting](https://www.neurodesk.org/docs/support/faq/#i-got-an-error-message-x-killed-or-not-enough-memory)
+For Windows and Mac the information is not readily available, however, we have written a guide here: [Troubleshooting](https://www.neurodesk.org/docs/support/faq/#i-got-an-error-message-x-killed-or-not-enough-memory)

-## Can I just use the plain containers?
+## Can I just use the containers without neurodesktop or neurocommand?
 Yes, there are multiple ways of using the containers directly and we provide an overview here: https://www.neurodesk.org/docs/getting-started/neurocontainers/

-## How to keep your modifications in the container
+## Can I keep my modifications in the container?
 We designed neurodesk with reproducibility as a main goal, so the desktop containers should not be modified if one aims for full reproducibility.
 However, there is one good option to keep your settings across different container versions: You can write a shell script that installs additional packages and modifies the environment so it's perfect for you.
 This script can then be re-executed in a new desktop version and will enable a reproducible customization.

 Another option is to "save" your docker container including all changes you made.
 This could be useful when your changes are too difficult to write a shell script or when you do not care about reproducibility as much and you just want to get the job done.
 To do this you can commit (https://docs.docker.com/engine/reference/commandline/commit/) your container and by uploading the container to your own docker hub you could even share it.

-## How to force a complete container download to your system
+## Can I force a complete container download to my system?
 To increase speed and reliability of Neurodesktop we mount the application containers from a CVMFS mount and download only the files required to run your current task.
 Although we aim to keep everything on there reproducible, there might be a reason that you want to fully download the containers to your system.
 You can force this behaviour by adding another parameter to the docker call: `-e CVMFS_DISABLE=true`

 For windows an example would look like this: